Research Design Service Working agreement

 This document describes the role of the Research Design Service (RDS) North West, detailing in particular how we can advise and support you in developing grant applications.
 It describes both what you can expect from the RDS, and what we anticipate from you in return.

-The RDS is funded by the National Institute for Health Research (NIHR) to assist researchers preparing research proposals for submission to national, peer-reviewed funding competitions for applied health or social care research.
+The RDS is funded by the NIHR to assist researchers preparing research proposals for submission to national, peer-reviewed funding competitions for applied health or social care research.
 Priority will be given to supporting proposals to be submitted to an NIHR scheme.

 Nature of support provided